Title Company Fees: The Most Overlooked Real Estate Closing Costs

 Once you agree on a price, there’s still paperwork and legal work to get done, so the buyer can take clean ownership.
 Here’s where hidden title and transfer costs creep in:

 • Title insurance: In many states, the seller pays for the buyer’s title insurance policy—usually about 0.5% of the sale price or $1,000–$3,000, depending on your market.
+Use our PA title insurance rate calculator to get a precise figure for your property.

 • Settlement/escrow fees: These cover the cost of a neutral third party who manages signatures, funds, and paperwork.
 Expect $1,000–$2,500 based on local standards.
+See how our settlement process works.

 • Transfer taxes: Local and state governments charge a tax when property changes hands.
 This fee can be small or massive—sometimes reaching thousands, especially in pricey metropolitan areas.